ravern/looper/README.md

-# Looooper
+# Looper
-Looooper is a loop machine, which will loop your music automatically, after you record it.
+Looper is a loop machine, which will loop your music automatically, after you record it.
 Some examples include Ed Sheeran's live shows and Beca's final performance in Pitch Perfect 3.